Blockstream/green_android/BUILD.md

 If you get errors building please ensure your are using the recommended NDK version.

-####  Liquid Assets

-The app has a local cache used as a fallback if GDK fails to update it's asset registry.
-Gradle/Android Studio will automatically download liquid assets json file and icons **only** if they don't exist.
-You can manually update the cache using:

-`cd crypto && ./fetch_assets.sh && cd ..`

 #### Build the Android app

 Run: